DPhil in Biochemistry (Skaggs-Oxford Programme)

 Before you apply

-We strongly recommend you consult the Medical Sciences Graduate School's research themes to identify the most suitable course and supervisor.
+Before you begin an application, we recommend that you consult the Medical Sciences Graduate School's website to identify the most suitable course for your intended area of research.

 Our guide to getting started provides general advice on how to prepare for and start your application.
 You can use our interactive tool to help you evaluate whether your application is likely to be competitive.

-If it's important for you to have your application considered under a particular deadline – eg under a December or January deadline in order to be considered for Oxford scholarships – we recommend that you aim to complete and submit your application at least two weeks in advance.
-Check the deadlines on this page and the information about deadlines in our Application Guide.
+If it is important for you to have your application considered under a particular deadline – eg under the December deadline in order to be considered for Oxford scholarships – we recommend that you aim to complete and submit your application at least two weeks in advance.
+Check the deadlines on this page and the information about deadlines and when to apply in our Application Guide.

 Application process

 The first stage of admission to the Skaggs-Oxford Programme is administered by Scripps Research.
 You should visit the Scripps website for application instructions and deadline information.
-To apply and for further details about the course you are advised to contact Scripps Research using the details on their website
+To apply and for further details about the course you are advised to contact Scripps Research using the details on their website.

 Your application will be initially assessed by Scripps Research against the 'Admission Guidelines' published on the Scripps Research website.
 If your application passes this initial assessment, you will be invited to submit an application to the University of Oxford using the standard graduate application procedure.